falsaform/django-encrypted-settings/README.md

 !secret for an unencrypted secret.
 !encrypted for encrypted version of the !secret tag.
+!default for declaring a default configuration set.
+!env for declaring a environmental configuration set.
+!required for declaring variables in your !default configuration set than are required to be set in your !env tags.

 Helper methods have been written to allow for encryption and decryption of the config file.
 There are also helper methods to load this config file into django along with any passwords to unlock them and use the secrets directly without having to redeclare them.